esemoney/updated-merge-sentiment-tracker/docs/docs.md

 ## blockers, further work

-Figure out a way to filter tweets with a specific text in twitter bio (like #btc in bio et al) with tweepy
+- Figure out a way to filter tweets with a specific text in twitter bio (like #btc in bio et al) with tweepy.
+- Exclude tweets with links to manage spam😭

 ## helpful links